FandresenaR/tetika1/README.md

 - **Standard Chat Mode**: Default conversation with your selected AI model
 - **RAG Mode**: Enhanced responses with real-time web search results and citations
+- **Web Scraping Mode**: Extract business data from websites with intelligent analysis
+  - Type `@` in chat input to activate scraping mode
+  - Enter URL and specific extraction instructions
+  - Automatic RAG activation for enhanced data processing
+  - View results in organized tables with export options
 - **File Analysis**: Upload documents for the AI to analyze and discuss

 ## Technologies Used